Injection Attacks

 SQL Injections

-- Monitoring for unusual SQL query patterns, database activity monitoring.
+- Monitor for unusual query patterns

-Main SQL Actions
+Main SQL Actions:

-- SELECT: Retrieves data from one or more tables based on specified criteria.
+SELECT | Retrieves data from one or more tables. |

-- INSERT: Adds new rows of data into a table.
+INSERT | Adds new rows to a table. |

 - Implement strict input validation and sanitization.